 Cash balances

-You’ll need to show you have cash reserves for several months or years to protect against unexpected expenses or other financial speed bumps.
+You’ll need to show that you have cash reserves for several months or years to protect against unexpected expenses or other financial obstacles.

 However, the amount required by the lender varies and may also increase or decrease based on your credit score, DTI ratio, property type, and how many homes you’ve financed.
 It is reasonable for jumbo lenders to expect to see six to 24 months of proof of cash (or liquid assets).